Linear algebra and group theory: 4a. Diagonalization

 By changing the basis of $\mathbb C^N$, as for the eigenspace $E_\lambda$ to be spanned by the first $d_\lambda$ basis elements, our matrix becomes as follows, with $B$ being a certain smaller matrix:

 We conclude that the characteristic polynomial of $A$ is of the following form:

 Thus we have $m_\lambda\geq d_\lambda$, which leads to the conclusion in the statement. \end{proof}

-We can put together Theorem 4.8 and Theorem 4.9, and by using as well the fact that any complex polynomial of degree $N$ has exactly $N$ complex roots, when counted with multiplicities, that we know from chapter 3 above, we obtain the folowing result:
+We can put together Theorem 4.3 and Theorem 4.4, and by using as well the fact that any complex polynomial of degree $N$ has exactly $N$ complex roots, when counted with multiplicities, that we know from chapter 3, we obtain the following result:

 \begin{theorem} Given a matrix $A\in M_N(\mathbb C)$, consider its characteristic polynomial

 then factorize this polynomial, by computing the complex roots, with multiplicities,

 and finally compute the corresponding eigenspaces, for each eigenvalue found: